grixu/synchronizer/README.md

 Also, there is an `ErrorHandlerInterface` that you can use to create custom class which be returning SerializableClosure containing code which will be fired in catch block of standard sync method in `SyncDataParsedJob`.
 Such a Closure should take 1 argument which is `Exception` class.

+## Advanced use with own custom jobs

+You might have another vision of how many steps synchronization should have.
+You can still use most Synchronizer built-in mechanisms.
+In the config, you can change classes which be called in `StartSyncAction` or from built-in Jobs.

 ## Configuration